Spinal Cord Injury

 Biomarkers

-Evaluate pro-inflammatory and anti-inflammatory biomarkers from CSF samples.
+Evaluate biomarkers from spinal cord samples.

 Histology